-The Composite Dairy Cattle Registry has chosen to utilize the service of Neogen’s animal genomic businesses, Geneseek and Igenity as the primary provider for DNA genomic testing and blood typing.
-The Composite Dairy Cattle Registry will also accept test results that have been conducted at other laboratories that have been approved and results accepted by other Registries, Associations and Organizations involved in the Dairy Industry.
+The International Dairy Cattle Registry has a contract to utilize the services of Neogen’s animal genomic businesses, Geneseek and Igenity as the primary provider for DNA genomic testing and blood typing.
+The International Dairy Cattle Registry will also accept test results that have been conducted at other laboratories that have been approved and results accepted by other Registries, Associations and Organizations involved in the Dairy Industry.

 GeneSeek considered a world’s leading commercial agricultural genetic service laboratory provides DNA genotyping for identity and trait analysis.
 Since it’s founding in 2003 Igenity has developed systems to identify an animal’s positive or negative traits based on DNA test results.
 This information provided to the livestock producer and the industry has helped to make significant improvements in genetics and improve overall quality.